-The benefits of an inclusive workplace extend far and wide across an organisation, from happier and more productive teams to stronger business performance and better products.
-Different backgrounds and viewpoints also help us understand and respond to the changing needs of our readers, clients and partners.
+The benefits of an inclusive workplace extend far and wide across an organisation, from happier and more productive teams to stronger business performance and products.
 That’s why we have put in place a number of measures to continue building a culture of equality and opportunity at the FT.

 We offer confidential career coaching, mentoring and a range of training courses, including a development programme designed for women.

-We offer a variety of time-off arrangements, including flexi leave, enhanced parenting leave and paid volunteer leave.
+We offer a variety of working and time-off arrangements, including flexi leave, enhanced parenting leave and paid volunteer leave.
+We also offer 20 weeks maternity leave paid in full to all eligible global employees.

 We provide structured coaching support before, during and after family leave so our people can return to work with confidence.

-We support employee-led membership groups and networks to connect and empower individuals across the organisation.
+We support employee-led networks to connect and empower individuals across the organisation.

 We provide all of our leaders and senior managers with training to help embed good equality, diversity and inclusion practices into our daily activities and decision making processes.